 We also set great store by personal freedom as well as sympathetic and consistent guidance.
 Our goal is to enable our students at ISSO to feel joy in their own performance, hence facilitating a variety of personal experiences of success.

 Break down boundaries.
 Facilitate transitions.

-ISSO is oriented towards the cantonal school curriculums, which will be replaced by “Curriculum 21” as from the academic year 2018/2019.
-This new curriculum aims at national harmonisation and is supported by the Swiss Conference of Cantonal Ministers of Education, the federal government and professional organisations.
-In Curriculum 21, the objectives regarding Maths, Languages, Natural and Human Science as well as Society are accurately defined for all levels.
+ISSO is oriented towards the “Curriculum 21” that aims at national harmonisation.
+This facilitates the transition from and to public schools on all levels.
 Nevertheless, there is still enough freedom to independently discover and develop knowledge not only of academic topics but also of cultural understanding and communication skills.
 Cross-disciplinary lessons are of course part of this modern curriculum.

-The end of compulsory schooling is to be structured such that the pupils are specifically prepared for starting their vocational training and higher education, and that their educational aspirations and opportunities are taken into account.
-At this stage, pupils gain more independence, can work on projects and in a problem-solving manner and select from a range of options.
-Curriculum 21 stipulates the mandatory competencies that are expected of pupils at the end of compulsory schooling.
+The end of compulsory schooling is to be structured such that the students are specifically prepared for starting their vocational training and higher education, and that their educational aspirations and opportunities are taken into account.
+At this stage, students gain more independence, can work on projects and in a problem-solving manner and select from a range of options.
+Curriculum 21 stipulates the mandatory competencies that are expected of students at the end of compulsory schooling.

 Healthy and tasty!

 ISSO attaches great importance to a healthy, balanced diet but also to food that gives both pleasure and enjoyment.
 Hence, children’s birthdays and other special days are celebrated with culinary delights.
 We try to take special requests (allergies, religion) into account as far as possible.
 We also encourage the children to try dishes that are unfamiliar to them.